delphiine/Databases/designing_schema_two_tables/student_directory_2/students_two_table_design.md

-# Students Two Tables Design Recipe
+# Cohort Directory Two Tables Design Recipe

 ## 1. Extract nouns from the user stories or specification

 ```
-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' titles.
+I want to see a list of students' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of albums' release years.
+I want to see a list of cohorts' names.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to keep a list of artists' names.
+I want to see a list of cohorts' starting dates.

-As a music lover,
+As a coach
-So I can organise my records,
+So I can get to know all students
-I want to know each album's artist.
+I want to see a list of students' cohorts.
 ```

 ```